-Definition: There is balance of payments surplus whose the total receipts from all other countries exceed the total payments to other countries during a given trading period.
-This situation gives rise to what is referred to as favourable balance of payments.
+Definition: There is a balance of payments surplus whose total receipts from all other countries exceed the total payments to other countries during a given trading period.
+This situation gives rise to what is referred to as a favourable balance of payments.
 The reporting country in this case is financially strong in its international trade transactions.

-Effects of balance of payments surplus
+Effects of the balance of payments surplus

 (2) Greater net income: A balance of payment surplus means a greater inflow of earnings from abroad.
 This will lead to a higher level of net income at home through the operation of the multiplier effect.

 - Inflationary tendency: The balance of payments surplus must be well managed by the government so that it will not result in inflation.